The college will accept an appeal of college policies to assist students who have experienced a serious extenuating set of circumstances.

 The completed appeal form must be submitted to the Question & Answer Center on the Daytona Beach Campus, or to the Falcon Center on any campus location.
 The mailing address and fax number are at the top of the form.

-All of the academic appeal forms are located on the Registration & Records homepage.
+All academic related Appeal Forms are located on the Registration & Records homepage.

 - Appeal Policies and Criteria

-- Financial Aid Suspension for GPA/75% completion - contact the Financial Aid Office
+- Financial Aid Suspension for GPA/67% completion - contact the Financial Aid Office

 - Financial Aid Suspension for Excess Hours - contact the Financial Aid Office